MCA Articles

 Kristi Castro

-Protection and security requires that computer resources such as CPU, softwares, memory etc. are protected.
+Protection and security requires that computer resources such as CPU, software, memory etc. are protected.
 This extends to the operating system as well as the data in the system.
 This can be done by ensuring integrity, confidentiality and availability in the operating system.
-The system must be protect against unauthorized access, viruses, worms etc. Threats to Protection and Security A threat is a program that is malicious in nature and leads to harmful effects for the system.
-Some of the common threats that occur in a system are − Virus Viruses are generally small snippets of code embedded in a ...
+The system must be protected against unauthorized access, viruses, worms etc. Threats to Protection and Security A threat is a program that is malicious in nature and leads to harmful effects for the system.
+The following diagram shows the classification of common security threats − Types of Security Threats ...

 Read More